Juraj Slafkovský: International play

-Slafkovský debuted as part of the Slovak national team on both the under-20 and senior rosters, appearing at the 2021 World Junior Ice Hockey Championships and the 2021 IIHF World Championship respectively.
+Slafkovský debuted as part of his country's national team on both their under-20 and senior rosters, appearing at the 2021 World Junior Championships and the 2021 World Championship respectively.
 He then joined the under-18 team at the 2021 Hlinka Gretzky Cup, winning a silver medal.

-Slafkovský was the youngest player in the 2022 Winter Olympics tournament, as well as one of two teenagers included on Slovakia's roster, alongside Šimon Nemec.
-He scored both of Slovakia's goals in the opening game against Finland, a 6–2 loss, becoming the first 17-year-old to score at the men's Olympic ice hockey ranks since Eddie Olczyk in 1984.
-Slafkovský finished as top scorer with seven goals in seven games, leading Slovakia to a bronze medal, their first-ever Olympic medal in ice hockey.
+The youngest player in the 2022 Winter Olympics tournament (as well as one of two teenagers included on Slovakia's roster, alongside Šimon Nemec), Slafkovský scored both of Slovakia's goals in the opening game against Finland, a 6–2 loss, becoming the first 17-year-old to score at the men's Olympic ice hockey ranks since Eddie Olczyk in 1984.
+He finished as top scorer with seven goals in seven games, leading Slovakia to a bronze medal, their first-ever Olympic medal in ice hockey.
 For his efforts, he was voted most valuable player of the tournament.
-He was later named to the 2022 IIHF World Championship, recording three goals and six assists in nine games.
+He was later named to the 2022 World Championship, recording three goals and six assists in nine games.
 His exceptional play at the World Championship was later credited as further enhancing his profile ahead of the NHL draft.
 In recognition of his collective international performances in 2022, the Slovak Ice Hockey Federation named Slafkovský as the youngest ever recipient of its Player of the Year award.
-He was likewise named Best Forward and Best U20 Player.
+He was likewise named best forward and best under-20 player.

-Following the 2023–24 NHL season, with the Canadiens failing to qualify for the 2024 Stanley Cup playoffs, Slafkovský joined Slovakia at the 2024 IIHF World Championship.
+Following the 2023–24 NHL season, with the Canadiens failing to qualify for the 2024 Stanley Cup playoffs, Slafkovský joined Slovakia at the 2024 World Championship.

+In June 2025, Slafkovský was named to the Slovakian roster ahead of the 2026 Winter Olympics held in Milan and Cortina d'Ampezzo, Italy.
+During the opening game of the tournament against Finland, he produced two goals and an assist in a 4–1 victory.
+After scoring another goal during Slovakia's game against Sweden, Slafkovský became the most recent men's player to score 10 goals in the Olympics before turning 22, and the first since 1948.
+Slovakia reached the third-place game for the second consecutive Olympic Games, this time losing to Finland.
+He was voted to the tournament All-Star Team for the second time, being the only player honoured not from Canada or the United States.